Living With Money explores the personal side of personal finance: how our bank balances do and don’t define who we are.

 What if you didn’t have to worry about money — or at least, not as much as 98 percent of Americans do?
 Less than 2 percent of the U.S. population receives a trust fund, usually as a means of inheriting large sums of money from wealthy parents, according to the Survey of Consumer Finances.
 The median amount is about $285,000 (the average was $4,062,918) — enough to make a major, lasting impact.
-Here, a woman in her 30s talks to My Two Cents columnist Charlotte Cowles about how having a trust fund has affected her life.
+Here, a woman in her 30s talks to Living With Money columnist Charlotte Cowles about how having a trust fund has affected her life.

 My parents didn’t discuss money when we were young.
 Then, when I was 12, they got divorced, and as part of the proceedings, my dad set up a trust fund for me and my siblings.
 He made sure we knew that it was for school, and that our education was paid for.
 I’d known pretty early on that I wasn’t going to have to worry about college tuition, and always took it for granted, but that was the first time I heard about trust money.
 From then on, even before I knew the specifics of what it was, I was aware that there was something coming my way.